 Arm care has become commonplace in baseball.
 Players and coaches at all levels now appreciate the importance of a good dynamic warm-up and strengthening the shoulder, which is lightyears ahead of where we once were.
 In case you don’t remember, running poles and a bag of ice was the extent of arm care not too long ago.

 Much of the change is from developing research showing that both velocity and risk of injury are associated with arm strength and range of motion.
 The problem is that most arm care is a cookie-cutter approach with the hopes to cover it all with broad strokes.

-It’s better than nothing, but if you’re going to dedicate the time and effort, why not optimize it for maximum return.
-To meet the specific needs of a player, an assessment based approach is necessary to customize a player’s program rather than a one-size-fits-all approach.
+General arm care is better than nothing, but if you are going to dedicate the time and effort, why not optimize it for maximum return.
+In meeting the specific needs for players, an assessment-based approach is necessary to customize programming rather than a one-size-fits-all approach.